vulture2600/SandstoneDashboard/README.md

 #### Data Storage

-* I2C and 1-Wire sensor data is written to [InfluxDB](docs/influxdb.md) time series database
+* Sensor and weather data is written to an [InfluxDB](docs/influxdb.md) time series database

 #### Visualization, Monitoring, and Alerting

-* Grafana dashboard
+* Grafana dashboards
 * Slack or Discord alert channels
 * See [Alerting](docs/alerting.md) for more